-- 1. Upon completion of the course, the students are expected to: - 2.
-Understand the concept of Traditional knowledge and itsimportance - 3.
-Know the need and importance of protecting traditionalknowledge. - 4.
-Know the various enactments related to the protection of traditionalknowledge. - 5.
-Understand the concepts of Intellectual property to protect the traditionalknowledge.
+- 1. Understand the concept of Traditional knowledge and its importance. - 2.
+Know the need and importance of protecting traditionalknowledge. - 3.
+Know the various enactments related to the protection of traditionalknowledge. - 4.
+Understand the concepts of Intellectual property to protect the traditionalknowledge. - 5.
+Compare and contrast the Indian Traditional knowledge with modern scientific perspectivies.